Aquarium: Nineteenth century

 Tank designs and techniques for maintaining water quality were developed by Warington, later cooperating with Gosse until his critical review of the tank water composition.
 Edward Edwards developed these glass-fronted aquaria in his 1858 patent for a "dark-water-chamber slope-back tank", with water slowly circulating to a reservoir beneath.

-Germans soon rivaled the British in their interest.
-In 1854, an anonymous author had two articles published about the saltwater aquaria of the United Kingdom: Die Gartenlaube (The Garden House) entitled Der Ocean auf dem Tische (The Ocean on the Table).
-However, in 1856, Der See im Glase (The Lake in a Glass) was published, discussing freshwater aquaria, which were much easier to maintain in landlocked areas.
+Influenced by Gosse, the German Emil Adolf Rossmässler promoted the value of the aquarium movement in the educational field.
+Rossmässler wrote of its use in an 1855 article in Die Gartenlaube (The Gazebo) and in his 1857 book Das Susswasser-Aquarium (The Freshwater Aquarium), the freshwater aquarium being much easier to maintain in landlocked areas.
 In 1862 William Alford Lloyd, then bankrupt because of the craze in England being over, moved to Grindel Dammthor, Hamburg, to supervise the installation of the circulating system and tanks at the Hamburg Aquarium.
 During the 1870s, some of the first aquarist societies were appearing in Germany.
 The United States soon followed.
 Published in 1858, Henry D. Butler's The Family Aquarium was one of the first books written in the United States solely about the aquarium.
 According to the July issue of The North American Review of the same year, William Stimson may have owned some of the first functional aquaria, and had as many as seven or eight.
+Henry Bishop, a bird and fish dealer in Baltimore ("Goldfish King"), is credited with revolutionizing the aquarium business in the US, selling a wide range of tanks and supplies beginning in the 1870s-1880s.
 The first aquarist society in the United States was founded in New York City in 1893, followed by others.
 The New York Aquarium Journal, first published in October 1876, is considered to be the world's first aquarium magazine.

 In the Victorian era in the United Kingdom, a common design for the home aquarium was a glass front with the other sides made of wood (made watertight with a pitch coating).
 The bottom would be made of slate and heated from below.
 More advanced systems soon began to be introduced, along with tanks of glass in metal frames.
 During the latter half of the 19th century, a variety of aquarium designs were explored, such as hanging the aquarium on a wall, mounting it as part of a window, or even combining it with a birdcage.